Clippers re-sign Nic Batum to complete free agent signings - NewsBreak

 Clippers re-sign Nic Batum to complete free agent signings

-The Los Angeles Clippers on Friday re-signed free agent Nicholas Batum, who revived his career during last season’s pandemic-shortened schedule.
+LOS ANGELES (AP) — The Los Angeles Clippers on Friday re-signed free agent Nicholas Batum, who revived his career during last season’s pandemic-shortened schedule.
 He signed his new contract in his native France during a livestream on the team’s Instagram account.
-With Batum locked up, the team has retained all of its free agents who helped lead the Clippers to their first Western Conference finals appearance in franchise history.www.newsobserver.com
+With Batum locked up, the team has retained all of its free agents who helped lead the Clippers to their first Western Conference finals appearance in franchise history.www.smdailyjournal.com

 Comments / 0